folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 ---
 title: "Settings > Tenant"
 linkTitle: "Tenant"
-date: 2024-12-11
+date: 2025-04-14
-weight: 250
+weight: 240
 tags: ["subtopic"]
 ---

 The Tenant section of the Settings app is where you configure specific settings that apply to your entire FOLIO installation.
 Generally, settings in this area will be managed by your library’s FOLIO administrator.

-## Permissions
+## Authorization Roles

-The permissions listed below determine what you can do or not do with the individual parts of the Tenant section of Settings.
+The roles listed below determine what you can do or not do with the individual parts of the Tenant section of Settings.
 If none of these permissions are assigned to a user, the user will not see this area of the Settings app.

-* **Settings (tenant): Can create, edit and remove service points.** This permission allows the user to create, read, update, and delete service points.
+* **UI-Tenant-Settings Settings Servicepoints** This role allows the user to create, read, update, and delete service points.
-* **Settings (tenant): Can create, edit and remove locations.** This permission allows the user to create, read, update, and delete institutions, campuses, libraries, and locations.
+* **UI-Tenant-Settings Settings Location** This permission allows the user to create, read, update, and delete institutions, campuses, libraries, and locations.
-* **Settings (tenant): View locations.** This permission allows the user to view institutions, campuses, libraries and locations.
+* **UI-Tenant-Settings Settings Location View** This permission allows the user to view institutions, campuses, libraries and locations.
-* **Settings (tenant): Can create, edit and remove reading room access.** This permission allows the user to view, create, edit, and delete reading rooms.
+* **UI-Tenant-Settings Settings Location Floating** This permission allows the user to view and edit the check mark that designates a location as a floating collection
-* **Settings (tenant): Can edit language, localization, and currency.** This permission allows the user to change the locale, numbering system, time zone, and primary currency.
+* **UI-Tenant-Settings Settings Reading-Room-Access** This permission allows the user to view, create, edit, and delete reading rooms.
-* **Settings (tenant): Can maintain preferred plugins.** This permission allows the user to edit preferred plugins.
+* **UI-Tenant-Settings Settings Locale** This permission allows the user to change the locale, numbering system, time zone, and primary currency.
-* **Settings (tenant): Can maintain SSO settings.** This permission allows the user to create, edit, and delete SSO configurations.
+* **UI-Tenant-Settings Settings Plugins** This permission allows the user to edit preferred plugins.
-* **Settings (tenant): Can manage tenant addresses.** This permission allows the user to create, read, update, and delete addresses.
+* **UI-Tenant-Settings Settings SSO** This permission allows the user to create, edit, and delete SSO configurations.
-* **Settings (tenant): Can view reading room access.** This permission allows the user to view reading room access.
+* **UI-Tenant-Settings Settings Addresses** This permission allows the user to create, read, update, and delete addresses.
-* **Settings (tenant): Can create, edit, and remove reading room access** This permission allows the user to view, create, edit and delete Reading room access entries in tenant settings.
+* **UI-Tenant-Settings Settings Reading-Room-Access** This permission allows the user to view, create, edit and delete Reading room access entries in tenant settings.

 ## Settings \> Tenant \> Addresses